rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 ## A Dashboard to monitor the VMware Event Broker Appliance

-Before we continue with the configuration steps in vRealize Operations Manager, I wanted to give you a little sneak peak what you can expect by the end.
+Before we continue with the configuration steps in vRealize Operations Manager, I wanted to give you a little sneak peek what you can expect by the end.

 {{< image src="/img/posts/202005_vropsveba/CapturFiles-20200512_041624.jpg" caption="Figure III: vROps Dashboard to monitor VEBA" src-s="/img/posts/202005_vropsveba/CapturFiles-20200512_041624.jpg" class="center" >}}